plasmabio/plasma/docs/configuration/namedservers.rst

    sudo tljh-config reload

-Have a look to `named servers documentation <https://jupyterhub.readthedocs.io/en/stable/reference/config-user-env.html#named-servers>`_ for more details.
+Have a look at the `named servers documentation <https://jupyterhub.readthedocs.io/en/stable/reference/config-user-env.html#named-servers>`_ for more details.